igaster/laravel-theme/README.md

     // The path where the assets are stored
     // Defaults to 'theme-name'
-    // It is relative to /public
-    'asset-path' 	=> 'path-to-assets',   // defaults to: theme-name
+    // It is relative to laravels public folder (/public) 'asset-path' 	=> 'path-to-assets',   // defaults to: theme-name

     // you can add your own custom keys and retrieve them with Theme::config('key')